-- ∑ The system or project does retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
-A SORN is required with respect to the records in this system.

-☐ A SORN was identified in the original PCLIA and a determination was made during this current PCLIA update that modifications (☐ were ☐ were not) required to that SORN ☐ A SORN(s) was not identified or required in the original PCLIA, but a determination was made during this current PCLIA update that a SORN(s) is now required. ☐ A SORN was published and no exemptions are taken from any Privacy Act requirements. - 6. \boxtimes Exemptions are claimed from the Privacy Act provisions in the applicable SORN(s).
+- Image: Note that the system of project does retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
+A SORN is required with respect to the records in this system. - 3. ⊠ A SORN was identified in the original PCLIA and a determination was made during this current PCLIA update that modifications (□ were ⊠ were not) required to that SORN - 4. $\Box$ A SORN(s) was not identified or required in the original PCLIA, but a determination was made during this current PCLIA update that a SORN(s) is now required. - 5. $\boxtimes$ A SORN was published and no exemptions are taken from any Privacy Act requirements. - 6. $\Box$ Exemptions are claimed from the Privacy Act provisions in the applicable SORN(s).